TjasaZil/TjasaZil/README.md

 ### 💫 About Me:

 I am a software developer, specializing in the web development arena.
-I have been developing websites using Vue.js, TailwindCss, and Jest for the last year.
+I have been developing websites using Vue.js, Tailwindcss, and Jest for the last year.

 I'm currently working on getting my skill to a higher level, by offering my services to people and non-profit organizations that need a website.
 All my projects are made using the TDD workflow to ensure a seamless user experience.
 I mostly enjoy working on converting Figma files to fully responsive website layouts.